An estimated 17 million people worldwide have had some form of laser eye surgery to correct their vision and

 perform a complete eye exam and schedule the LASIK procedure at The Willis-Knighton Eye Institute.

-Are you a Candidate for LASIK Vision Correction?
+Are you a candidate for Laser Vision Correction?

 Wavelight Allegretto Wave Eye-Q